-Junior Band - Junior Band (grade 7 & 8) students will continue to explore and develop mastery of the history, theory, and performance of concert band music.
-Students must have completed two successful years of an introductory level band course; however, special needs may allow the director to audition and give special permission to students who do not meet the experience requirement.
+Intermediate Band - Intermediate Band (grade 7 & 8) students will continue to explore and develop mastery of the history, theory, and performance of concert band music.
+Students must have completed one successful year of an introductory level band course; however, special needs may allow the director to audition and give special permission to students who do not meet the experience requirement.

-Senior Band - The Senior Band (grades 9-12) is offered throughout the year to students who play wind or percussion instruments.
+Concert Band - The Concert Band (grades 9-12) is offered throughout the year to students who play wind or percussion instruments.
 Students will explore the history, theory, and performance of a variety of styles including marching, jazz, pop, and concert band music.
-Prior to Senior Band, students must have completed three successful years of introductory and intermediate band courses.
+Prior to Concert Band, students must have completed three successful years of introductory and intermediate band courses.
 The Senior Band has many performances during the school year.
 Many of these performances will include events to support the school community and the community at large including football games, the Veteran's Day service, concerts, and parades.

-General Music, Recorders, and Ukuleles (Grades PK-4)
+General Music (Grades PK-5)

 At the lower school level, all students in grades PK-3 participate weekly in music class.
 The music program at the lower school builds music concepts and skills while involving children in movement, speech, rhythm, singing, playing instruments, and improvisation.
-Students in grade 4 receive weekly instruction in recorders and the ukulele, where the focus is on learning and reading notes, and the beginnings of playing an instrument.
-Our music program at the lower school level produces numerous performances including a holiday and grandparents' day program.
+Our music program at the lower school level produces numerous performances including a Winter Showcase and Family and Special Friends Day program.